r-dziewaltowski/ClassicCalculator/README.md

 var displayValue = calculator.DisplayValue;
 ```

-For more details, please refer to the provided documentation.
+For more details, please refer to the provided documentation at https://r-dziewaltowski.github.io/ClassicCalculator.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.